scottburch/sparrow/README.md

 ##Quick Start

-1) Download the latest sparrow from the dist directory
+1) Download the latest sparrow

 2) cd to installation directory